angadyadav91/mini-arise/README.md

         9. Now run the server through command; php -S localhost:8000 -t public in local
         10. We will use collection file to test the created API's

+3. Testing: I have attached the postman collection, please find in the application directory.
+   Note: I have created a dummy record for Admin and Customer for authorizing with token_api key, it will automatically inserted while running the seeder command while installation.

+   Please use the same api token as it is hard coded in seeder class for dummy datas.